hkotek/hkotek.com/_posts/2025-02-22-science-engineering-mindset.md

 &nbsp;

 *As always on this blog, this is a very tech-centric perspective.
+It's also a very theoretical linguistics/social science perspective.
 Your Mileage May Vary.*

 &nbsp;